 The society puts on a mixture of online and in-person events throughout the term, available to JCR and MCR members (and often other colleges).
 Previously they have hosted alumni and BBC journalist Philippa Thomas for a talk, held a Women in STEM panel discussion, and run inter-college socials and joint welfare events.

 The Univ Board Game Society offers both board and card games, in a relaxed, only mildly competitive environment, with regular drop-in sessions each week to relax and meet new people.
 Events and meeting days are advertised during term time.

 Univ Debating Society enables students to debate in an informal setting, while following proper British Parliamentary rules of debating.
 The Society holds weekly events and occasional workshops.
 Details of events are advertised during term time.

 The University College Players are a group of dramatic enthusiasts whose interests range from acting and directing to marketing and crew work.
 The society tries to unite the drama community at a college level, especially helping freshers to familiarise themselves with the drama auditions and events which are a-plenty in the University.
 A perfect entry into drama for them is the Drama Cuppers in Michaelmas team, which is just for freshers.

-In Hilary term, the Players put on the Univ Revue- a series of comedic sketches about life at Oxford and at Univ.
+In Hilary term, the Players put on the Univ Revue – a series of comedic sketches about life at Oxford and at Univ.
 Trinity term sees the production of the Garden Play, one of the most looked forward to events at Univ.
-After the resounding success of Nell Gwynn in 2018, the Players present Peter Shaffer’s Amadeus in the 5th week of Trinity Term, 2019.
+In 2022, the Players put on George Sand’s Gabriel, adapted by Clare Bayley, Univ’s Visitor in the Creative Arts.

 The Martlets Society